Launch your UW–Madison academic career.

 This list is subject to change

 *Art 100- If a student is interested in pursuing an art major it is not recommended that they take this course.

 ** Philosophy 210- All students interested in taking this course must have completed their math placement exam by April 15, 2022.
 Students must place higher than math 96 on their placement exam to be eligible for Philosophy 210.
 All students who apply after April 15, 2022 will not be considered for this course.
 Get more information regarding placement tests.

 Most courses will be offered asynchronously so students can complete their work on their own time, following the pace set by the instructor and syllabus.
 If a course is offered synchronously, course dates and times will be noted.

-Domestic students who have accepted an offer of admission to UW–Madison for fall 2021 are eligible to participate.
+Students who have accepted an offer of admission to UW–Madison for fall 2022 are eligible to participate.
 Students who are eligible for other early start programs at UW–Madison can contact WIExpSummerLaunch@wisc.edu to verify whether they are eligible for Wisconsin Experience Summer Launch.

-Students must complete high school prior to the start of the program on June 14, 2021 to be eligible to participate in WESL.
-Students will be required to submit their final high school transcript to Admissions before June 8, 2021 or they may not be able to participate in the program.
-If your final high school transcript is not ready by the June 8th deadline Admissions will request proof of graduation and successful progress in course work be provided from a school official prior to the first day of the term.
+Students must complete high school prior to the start of the program on June 20, 2022 to be eligible to participate in WESL.
+Students will be required to submit their final high school transcript to Admissions before June 13, 2022 or they may not be able to participate in the program.
+If final high school transcript is not ready by the deadline Admissions will request proof of graduation and successful progress in course work be provided from a school official prior to the first day of the term.